razafaraz0/Berlin-U-Bahn-Navigator-React-ExpressJS/README.md

 Given additional time, I would focus on the following improvements:

 - Testing: Expand Jest test coverage to ensure all components and hooks are thoroughly validated.
-- State Management: Transition to TanStack (formerly React Query) to leverage advanced data-fetching capabilities such as efficient caching, background updates, and automatic retries.
+- Data Fetching: Transition to TanStack (formerly React Query) to leverage advanced data-fetching capabilities such as efficient caching, background updates, and automatic retries.
 - User Experience: Introduce a loading indicator to provide immediate feedback during data fetching, enhancing - the user interaction and smoothness of the UI.
 - Performance Optimization: Implement a more sophisticated list management solution, like a virtualized list, to efficiently handle large datasets while maintaining high performance and responsiveness.